ebikatsudon/VTubeStudio/Item-System.md

 **To unlock locked items**, choose the option from the main menu (see arrow in second image).
 By pressing that button once more, all items will be locked again.

 **To delete items from the scene**, simply drag them over the trash can icon in the bottom right.
 It will only appear if you drag an item near it.
+You can also drag and drop items off-screen, that will also delete them from the scene.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/hint_top.png]]
 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/bunny_point.png|alt="Important Point!!"|height=59px|width=189px]]<br/>